|

 labor) can be allocated to individual products.
 Rather expenses are aggregated to each

 process level.
-The
+The systemic/global optimum approach

-systemic/global optimum approach violates expectations of reductionist/local
+violates expectations of reductionist/local optima approach that operating

-operating expense is largely determined by the non-constraints.
-By
+determined by the non-constraints.
+By examining

-systemic/global optimum approach produces unexpected and anomalous
+produces unexpected and anomalous results.

-results.
-The systemic/global optimum
+The systemic/global optimum approach violates expectations brought

-approach.
-We can infer then that the reductionist/local
+about by the reductionist/local optima approach.
+We can infer then that the

-optima approach is a paradigm.
-If the
+reductionist/local optima approach is a paradigm.
+If the reductionist/local optima approach

-reductionist/local optima approach wasn’t a paradigm, we shouldn’t care about
+wasn’t a paradigm, we shouldn’t care about the anomaly and we would have no

-the anomaly and we would have no expectations to violate.
-Let’s
+expectations to violate.
+Let’s examine

-the start largely a promise of success discoverable in selected and still
+start largely a promise of success discoverable in selected and still

 incomplete examples.
 Normal science